RafaelCaso/referral-token/README.md

-# Built with 🏗 Scaffold-ETH 2
+# Referral-Token Built with 🏗 Scaffold-ETH 2

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |